 There are a number of methods used to attach partial prosthetics including suction, adhesives, bone implants, and magnets.

 Regular nail polish remover (with acetone) will not damage your silicone protective skin, but it will erode acrylic fingernails if your skin has them.
 However, you can use an acetone-free nail polish remover without any problems.

 Oil and grease can cause molecular breakdown of the skin, so they should be avoided.
 If you do get oil or grease on your protective silicone skin, clean it as quickly as possible with Dawn dish soap and water.

 No, sunlight will not affect the pigmentation of the skin at all.
 Unlike many skins on the market, A Step Ahead’s prosthetic skins have pigments mixed and baked within the silicone itself.
 It is important to notice that products with oils and dyes, such as tanning lotions, may stain the silicone and should be washed away as soon as possible.

 Absolutely, water will not damage the skin.
 However, you should bear in mind that the skin cannot protect internal components from water damage if water seeps into your prosthesis from the top (in the shower, heavy rain or when submerged in water beyond the brim for example).

 Generally speaking no. Because our skins are made from pure high-grade silicone, they’re impervious to virtually any staining substances.
 In rare instances, where permanent ink is left on the skin for a long time, a faint mark may remain even after cleaning with rubbing alcohol.

 Just like your body, the skin will get dirty with use.
 Fortunately, it is quite easy to clean!
 We recommend avoiding very dark demin, especially when new, and encourage our patients to periodically clean the protective skin with soap and water.

 Our ProSystem Custom protective skins are fabricated to each individual and as such require one to be present in our New York facility.
 The second best alternative would be to purchase a Ready-to-Wear directly from our online shop!
-Remember, unlike most other skins on the market, our Ready-to-Wear skins come standard with split toes, color nuance and are quite detailed.
+Remember, unlike most other skins on the market, our Ready-to-Wear skins come standard with split toes, color and texture nuance and are quite detailed.